We discuss what you need to know about hypnobirthing and the potential advantages and disadvantages of using this technique in labour and birth.

 How do I learn hypnobirthing techniques?

-You can learn about hypnobirthing just by reading about it, or through listening to CDs or podcasts.
-Plenty of the online podcasts that you’ll find are free (Madden et al, 2016).
+You can learn about hypnobirthing by reading about it, or through listening to hypnosis tracks or podcasts.
+Some of the online resources that you’ll find are free (Madden et al, 2016).

 If you’d prefer to attend a class, some NCT courses include elements of teaching about hypnobirthing as well as breathing techniques and ways to stay relaxed during labour.
-But you can find specialist hypnobirthing courses that add more specific techniques (RCM, 2008; Madden et al, 2016).
-Hypnobirthing classes teach the techniques mentioned above, such as self-hypnosis, deep relaxation and deep breathing, in addition to birth positions and the basic physiology of birth (RCM, 2008).
+But you can find specialist hypnobirthing courses that add more specific techniques (Madden et al, 2016).
+Hypnobirthing classes teach the techniques mentioned above, such as self-hypnosis, deep relaxation and deep breathing, in addition to birth positions and the basic physiology of birth.

 Once you’ve learnt the techniques, you’d use them to help you focus and concentrate completely on your body and your baby.
-Hypnobirthing can be used with or without all types of pain relief and can be added to your birth plan.
+Hypnobirthing can be used in all birth settings, during vaginal or caesarean birth, with or without all types of pain relief and can be added to your birth plan.

 If I try hypnobirthing will I be aware of what is happening?

-So women who use self-hypnosis during labour are fully in control and aware of what is happening to them and to those around them (RCM, 2008).
+So women who use self-hypnosis during labour are fully in control and aware of what is happening to them and to those around them.
 What hypnobirthing actually aims to do is help a woman focus and enhance her birthing experience.

 What are the advantages of hypnobirthing?